Divergence of separated nets with respect to displacement equivalence: Introduction

 Section~\ref{sec:BL_inter_disp} should also be placed in the context of $\omega$-regularity of separated nets.
 Recall that BL equivalence corresponds to the notion of $\omega$-regularity for the modulus of continuity $\omega(t)=t$.
 For the weaker modulus of continuity $\omega$ of \eqref{eq:our_omega} and any function $\phi(R)\in O\left(R\omega\left(\frac{1}{R}\right)\right)$, the authors prove in \cite{dymond_kaluza2019highly} that the $\phi$-displacement equivalence class of the integer lattice does not contain any $\omega$-irregular separated nets.
 This may support the following conjecture: \begin{conjecture} Let $d\geq 2$, $\omega$ be a modulus of continuity in the sense of Definition~\ref{def:omeg_reg} and $\phi\colon(0,\infty)\to(0,\infty)$ be an increasing concave function.
 Then the class of $\omega$-irregular separated nets in $\R^{d}$ has non-empty intersection with the $\phi$-displacement equivalence class of the integer lattice $\Z^{d}$ if and only if $R\omega\left(\frac{1}{R}\right)\in o(\phi(R))$. \end{conjecture} Indeed the `only if' implication of Conjecture~\ref{conject:omega_phi} for the modulus of continuity $\omega$ of \eqref{eq:our_omega} is precisely the result \cite[Proposition~1.3]{dymond_kaluza2019highly} referred to above.
 In Section~\ref{sec:BL_inter_disp} of the present work, we show that for every increasing, unbounded, concave function $\phi\colon (0,\infty)\to(0,\infty)$, the $\phi$-displacement class of the integer lattice intersects distinct BL classes; in particular it contains $\omega$-irregular separated nets for $\omega(t)=t$.
 A matter of interest is whether every such $\phi$-displacement equivalence class intersects every BL equivalence class.
 This question remains open, but we are able to show that every such $\phi$-displacement equivalence class intersects uncountably many BL equivalence classes: \begin{restatable*}{thm}{slowdisp} Let $d\geq 2$ and $\phi\colon (0,\infty)\to(0,\infty)$ be an unbounded, increasing, concave function.
 Then there is an uncountable family $(X_{\psi})_{\psi\in\Lambda}$ of pairwise bilipschitz non-equivalent separated nets in $\R^{d}$ for which each $X_{\psi}$ is $\phi$-displacement equivalent to $\Z^{d}$. \end{restatable*} We point out that Theorem~\ref{thm:bil_neq_slow_disp} is a refinement of the lower bound from \cite{Magazinov} and is obtained entirely independently.
 Moreover, put together with the fact that BD equivalence is stronger than BL equivalence, Theorem~\ref{thm:bil_neq_slow_disp} verifies Conjecture~\ref{conject:omega_phi} for the special case of the Lipschitz modulus of continuity $\omega(t)=t$.
-At this point, we also wish to state formally the characterisation announced in the above discussion of Section~\ref{sec:BL_inter_disp}.
-This result is an immediate consequence of Theorem~\ref{thm:BD_equiv_classes} and Theorem~\ref{thm:bil_neq_slow_disp}: \begin{restatable}{thm}{phidispBL} Let $d\geq 2$ and $\phi\colon (0,\infty)\to (0,\infty)$ be an increasing, concave function.
-Then, $\phi$-displacement equivalence of separated nets in $\R^{d}$ is stronger than bilipschitz equivalence if and only if $\phi$ is bounded. \end{restatable}
+We further remark that equivalence of separated nets and cardinality of sets of their equivalence classes have been studied in connection with the notion of repetitivity of separated nets; see \cite{CortezNavas} and \cite{smilansky_solomon_2022}.
+Our methods for constructing separated nets verifying Theorem~\ref{thm:bil_neq_slow_disp} appear to destroy repetitivity and so there seem to be serious obstructions to employing them to, for example, prove a BL equivalence version of the dichotomy~\cite[Theorem~1.1]{smilansky_solomon_2022} for BD equivalence.